-Julie Wood, MD, FAAFP
+Julie K. Wood, MD, MPH, FAAFP

 She has oversight responsibilities for the public health, scientific, and research activities of the AAFP, as well as the AAFP’s relationships with other medical organizations in the United States and abroad.
 Through these relationships, Wood facilitates the continued development of family medicine and coordinates the AAFP’s international activities.

-Wood has been a practicing family physician for nearly 20 years, starting out as a solo rural family physician in her hometown of Macon, Missouri.
+Prior to joining the AAFP staff, Wood was a practicing family physician for nearly 20 years, starting out as a solo rural family physician in her hometown of Macon, Missouri and then residency faculty at the Research Medical Center in Kansas City.
 She has a breadth of experience in family medicine, serving a diverse range of patient populations.

 Wood earned her undergraduate and medical degrees from the University of Missouri-Kansas City.
 She then completed her residency at Via Christi-St. Francis Family Medicine Residency Program in Wichita, Kansas.
 She earned her master's degree in public health from the University of West Florida.
 She is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.